Hard to Fit Contact Lenses At Your Optometrist in Northern San Antonio

 - Laser surgery, which may limit your options until your eyes completely heal from the treatment

 Specific factors that make your eyes hard to fit depend on the condition of your eyes and vision.
-An eye doctor in San Antonio may identify the reason you find contact lenses uncomfortable when evaluating your vision and eye health.
+An eye doctor in northern San Antonio may identify the reason you find contact lenses uncomfortable when evaluating your vision and eye health.

-A San Antonio eye doctor helps with the fit of your contact lenses by clarifying the reason for your discomfort.
+A northern San Antonio eye doctor helps with the fit of your contact lenses by clarifying the reason for your discomfort.
 When you have an eye condition that makes your contacts uncomfortable, like dry eyes or astigmatism, you may need specialized lenses to address the underlying problem.

-During an eye exam, a San Antonio optometrist clarifies the conditions that contribute to your visual concerns.
+During an eye exam, a northern San Antonio optometrist clarifies the conditions that contribute to your visual concerns.
 After identifying the problem, you have options for your eyes.
 For example, an eye doctor may recommend contact lenses for astigmatism or soft lenses designed for individuals who have chronic dry eyes.
 Our recommendations for lenses depend on your eyes and vision.

 What to Expect During the Contact Lens Exam

-By working with an optometrist in San Antonio, you address changes to your vision and have options for contact lenses.
+By working with an optometrist in northern San Antonio, you address changes to your vision and have options for contact lenses.
 The contact lens exam differs from traditional vision exams because you also need a proper measurement of your eyes.